-Ten years ago the show To Catch A Predator showed a deep and dark problem: Countless men preying on kids despite the risk.
-Then it felt like almost daily there was a report of yet another female teacher arrested for statutory rape of a student.
+Years ago, the show To Catch A Predator depicted a deep, dark problem: Countless child predators are preying on kids.
+There are also often reports of yet another teacher arrested for statutory rape of a student.
 Former child actor Corey Feldman proclaimed pedophilia to be the biggest problem for child actors.
-Hollywood.
+There is Hollywood.
 Penn State.
 The systemic child sex abuse scandal in the Catholic Church.
 It’s no longer a secret.
 This is not a Catholic problem, a Penn State problem, a Hollywood problem, or a teacher problem.
 This is an epidemic that pervades every inch of our society.Discuss the tactics of child predators with your children so they are prepared to defend themselves.

-Child predators are everywhere.
-They can be those who abduct children, but an overwhelming majority of cases are nonviolent offenders who knew the child and family well.
-These are the child predators we are talking about in this article.
-If we are going to protect our children we need to know their tactics and how they groom their victims.
+Child predators are everywhere, and they often know the child they’re preying on—and the child’s family—well.
+If we are going to protect our children from them, we need to know child predators’ tactics, how they groom their victims.
 Discuss the tactics of child predators with your children so they are prepared to defend themselves.
 They may be in a predator’s grooming process already.
-Here are 6 tactics of child predators.
+Here are 6 tactics child predators use.

 1. Gaining Access

-2. Target A Kid In Need
+2. Targeting a Kid in Need

-3. Gain The Child’s Trust
+3. Gaining the Child’s Trust

-4. Gain The Family’s Trust
+4. Gaining the Family’s Trust

-5. Introduce Touch and Pushing Boundaries
+5. Introducing Touch and Pushing Boundaries

 Defense: Talk to your kids about their private areas.
 There is no reason to be ashamed by them, but they are private and not for others to touch.
 My wife and I discuss this with our children and have told them that only Mommy or Daddy can touch you there if there is something physically wrong.
 The only other person can be a doctor in Mommy and Daddy’s presence and with permission.
 You can leave the discussion here, but it also may be a good idea to discuss consensual touch and when and where that is appropriate.
-Don’t force them to hug or kiss anyone.
+Don’t force your kids to hug or kiss anyone.
 Give them control there.

-6. Gaining Control Of The Child
+6. Gaining Control of the Child

 Gregory Love, Sexual Abuse Trial Attorney